Electric Workers: Online Electrician Courses

 EnergyU Course Library

-Use to train and evaluate pre-apprentices, apprentices, and journeymen on tasks and facilities related to electric distribution.
+Use our online electrician courses to train and evaluate pre-apprentices, apprentices, and journeymen on tasks and facilities related to electric distribution.
 Covers OSHA 1910 and NFPA 70e requirements.
-Comprised of the following categories: Overhead, Underground, Safety, Substations, Metering, Distribution Systems, Services and Secondaries, and Tools and Equipment.
+Comprised of the following categories: Overhead, Underground, Safety, Distribution Systems, Services and Secondaries, Tools and Equipment, Substation Training, and Metering Training.
 Includes:

 - 138 courses and assessments